About The Indian Certificate of Secondary Education (ICSE)

 The ICSE curriculum is designed to offer a well-balanced education.
 Some key highlights include:

-1. Emphasis on English Language
+1. Emphasis on the English Language

 The ICSE Board places a strong emphasis on English language proficiency.
 Students are required to study English as a compulsory subject, with a focus on developing reading, writing, and communication skills.
 This emphasis on English helps students excel in various fields and enhances their global competitiveness.